Just the tip of the iceberg...

 Always best to think of data as part of a tibble

-as wellBe careful about data types / classes
+tidyverse as wellBe careful about data types / classes

-the variable with the correct classCheck out Alison Hill's "Working with Data in R"saved in the R folder of the RStudio project
+R makes silly assumptions about your data class tibbles help, but it might not solve all issuesfactormutate the variable with the correct classCheck out Alison Hill's "Working with Data in R"saved in the R folder of the RStudio project

 This book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it.